 These are just some apparent insights, and I’m sure you can come up with a more extensive list by thinking of your audience and what they’re doing now when you want to send them your email.

 What studies say

 We’ve read and analyzed the nine most prominent case studies on the best time to send an email.
 There are billions of B2B emails analyzed in these case studies.
-The data at some points are diverse, but some connecting dots can help you understand the best day and time to reach out to your audience.

 These are the studies we analyzed:

 - Ultimate Email Marketing Benchmarks for 2021: By Industry and Day (by Campaign Monitor)